starfoe/Eye-bnb/README.md

 •  *Assumption*: features of images in the same category(bedroom/bookstore/florist/dining room..) should be closer to each other than that from different categories.
 Quantitatively speaking, the higher the ratio of dis(within clusters)/dis(between clusters) , the better the feature is.
   `Calinski_harabaz` was used to quantitatively validate the features.
 For comparation, a baseline case was fabricated by shuffling the image labels to make them random.
 The performance was as follows:

   Calinski_harabaz for the real case is 22.816 Calinski_harabaz for the random case is 0.986

-  It's clear that Calinski_harabaz for the real case is quite higher than that of the baseline case, indicating that the feature works for representing images
+  It's clear that Calinski_harabaz for the real case is quite higher than that of the baseline case, indicating that the feature works for representing images and it's feasible to use it to measuring image similarity

 Calinski_harabaz: <url> http://scikit-learn.org/stable/modules/generated/sklearn.metrics.calinski_harabaz_score.html</url>

-•	*Visualization*: look at returned results and conceptually feel if they make sense

 ## Deployment

-•	Step1: given a picture, the system can return places look similar to it (of the same style)
+•	Step1: given a picture, the system returns places look similar to it (in the same style)

 •	(backlog) Step2: users can add some word descriptions to specify where they dream of going ( industrial style, splendid..) to refine the result